Subscription Modal Banner

 Identify the positions to fill and the core skills, competencies, and responsibilities for each.
 These will guide you through screening applicants and hiring the right ones.

-If you'll run your small business alone without any employee or contractor, you still need people you can run to for support.
+If you plan to run your small business alone without any employee or contractor, you still need people you can run to for support.
 These could include your family and friends, a trusted mentor, or a fellow entrepreneur who can provide you with advice and motivation during the highs and lows of managing your startup.

-The heart of the business is your product or service, so you have to make sure that what you’ll offer is nothing but the best.
+The heart of the business is your product or service.
+Make sure that what you offer is nothing but the best.
 This is why you need to create prototypes until you create the perfect item.

-If you’re an owner of a restaurant, this means trying out different recipes and experimenting with various ingredients to create a unique dish.
-In case you’re a shoemaker, it means coming up with various footwear designs that embody both form and function.
+If you’re an owner of a restaurant, try out different recipes and experiment with various ingredients to create a unique dish.
+If you’re a shoemaker, come up with various footwear designs that embody both form and function.

 When you create a prototype, you’re also figuring out which aspects of the product need improvement.
 You have to see to it that the product or service is flawless before it gets mass-produced or launched.
 If you skip this, you’ll lose money due to product recalls and customer complaints.

 Your products or services are made up of different components or processes, a lot of which are usually sourced from third-party suppliers.
 With that, always select the vendor or partner that understands the nature of your business.
-The right supplier will help you make sure that you will be able to deliver your products on time and minimize production costs.
+The right supplier will help you make sure that you can deliver your products on time and minimize production costs.

 how to start a small business in the Philippines - social media marketing